maulerjan/mep-emails/README.md

 It will fetch & decode 1 email per second (due to rate limiting) and places the output to a file called `output.csv`.

+Note that currently there are 720 Members of Parliament, so it will take a while.

 ### Current status

 As of July 2026, this script still works.